Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 RightLowLeg,12
 RightFoot,13
 ```
 If there is no mapped landmark, you don't need to list it.
-For example, index 3 is missing.
+For example, index three is missing.
 It means that, in this BVH file, the third definition, `MV_INFERENCE_HUMAN_POSE_THORAX` is not defined and not used.

 ## Prerequisites